frchiron/crafted_design_exercises/SOLID_java/README.md

 **Proposed refactoring:**

-* Extract discount offers from Basket
-* Create basket informing the discount offers available
-* Transform the books List in a First Class Collection, moving respective behavior to it.
+- Transform the books List in a First Class Collection called Books:
+	- Move respective behavior to it.
+		- Questions about books, number of book types, sum of prices, etc
+- Extract discount offers from Basket
+	- Each discount type should have its own class
+	- Discount classes should implement the same interface
+	- You may need a NoDiscountsBook class to cater for books with no discounts
+- Create a DiscountCalculator that contains a list of discount classes
+	- Iterates through discount classes and calculate price with discounts
+- Pass the DiscountCalculator into the Basket constructor
+	- Basket delegates discount calculation to DiscountCalculator

 **Implementing the requirement**